Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 This may be pretty big.

-These are the WUSTA, Massachusetts police unions.
+These are the Wusta, Massachusetts police unions.

-This is not gonna sit well.
+This is not going to sit well.

-Not gonna sit well whatsoever.
+Not going to sit well whatsoever.

 This is right.

-But I guess what Obama's doing is Cochley is is is implementing is uh Obama's technique, you hit us, and we hit back twice as hard.
+But I guess what Obama's doing is that Coakley is implementing is Obama's technique.

 Jack Cafferty, not happy with Nancy Pelosi.

-But Nancy Pelosi can use three military jets for a December trip to Copenhagen and then refuse to answer any questions about it.
+The bipartisan delegation led by House Speaker Nancy Pelosi was so large they needed three military jets, two 737s and a Gulfstream V. This nation's hurting, but Nancy Pelosi can use three military jets for a December trip to Copenhagen and then refuse to answer any questions about it.

 Here's the question.